Aren’t homeschoolers sheltered?

 Why do I want my children subjected to that?

 I don’t.
-I’m sure that parents truly don’t either, but they have been taught that toughness forged in the schoolyard, on their own, is preferable to learning it with gentle guidance from parents whom adore them.
+I’m sure that parents truly don’t either, but they have been taught that toughness forged in the schoolyard, on their own, is preferable to learning it with guidance from parents who adore them.

 We have been

 brainwashed into thinking taught to believe that we are incapable of teaching our own children.
 Also that sending our kids away for strangers to teach is a good thing.
 We have also been taught that schoolyard bullying will teach toughness.
 It won’t.
 It will create coldness, and a placid lack of concern for the suffering of others.

 It is this lack of concern that allows people to think it’s alright to video someone in a moment of sheer terror while they are mugged; because it’s better that someone else suffer than they; and because if they can witness someone else’s misery, then they can feel just a little better about themselves.

 Bullying happens – denying this fact doesn’t change it; nor does punishing the victim for defending himself.

 I certainly hope so.
 With me, they experience the world in ways that are safe, wholesome, and promote strength without coldness, and gentleness without weakness.
 They have the opportunity to interact with many people of a variety of ages.
 Our children learn that playing with younger children is different than paying with older children; and that old people have the best stories; The boys also learn that talking to each age group has slightly different rules.
 They learn this because they are homeschooled.
 They are comfortable in their own skins, and they empathize with people when they are hurting.